zippynk/blandfruit/README.txt

 * Clears the working space.
 _ Clears the contents of the variable with the name of the first argument.
 Takes 1 argument, a string.
 " Inserts the first argument into the working space.
 Takes 1 argument, a string.
-# Converts the variable with the name of the first argument to a number.
+# Converts the variable with the name of the first argument to a integer.
 Takes 1 argument, a string.
 ` Converts the variable with the name of the first argument to a string.
 Takes 1 argument, a string.
 + Adds one to the variable with the name of the first argument.
 Takes 1 argument, a string.
-Note that the variable must be in number format.
+Note that the variable must be in integer format.
 - Subtracts one from the variable with the name of the first argument.
 Takes 1 argument, a string.
-Note that the variable must be in number format.
+Note that the variable must be in integer format.
-@ Sends the interpreter's code-reading index forward the number of characters specified in the first argument.
+@ Sends the interpreter's code-reading index forward the integer of characters specified in the first argument.
 Takes 1 argument, a number.
-Note that the interpreter index will start from the location of the @ character and that the character that it arrives at will be executed. x Sends the interpreter's code-reading index forward the number of characters specified in the second argument if the variable with the name of the first argument equals the working space, or the number of characters in the third argument if the first argument does not equal the working space.
+Note that the interpreter index will start from the location of the @ character and that the character that it arrives at will be executed. x Sends the interpreter's code-reading index forward the integer of characters specified in the second argument if the variable with the name of the first argument equals the working space, or the number of characters in the third argument if the first argument does not equal the working space.
 Takes 2 arguments, a string and 2 numbers.
 Note that the interpreter index will start from the location of the @ character and that the character that it arrives at will be executed.

 Data Types:
 String is the default data type.
 It is used in most cases.
-Number can be used, but only for addition and subtraction.
-Numbers cannot be worked with in the working space, printed out, inputed.
+Integer can be used, but only for addition and subtraction.
+Integers cannot be worked with in the working space, printed out, inputed.

 Arguments:
 Some commands take arguments.
 If a command takes arguments, insert each one right after the command, and right after one another, putting a . at the end of each argument.